plandes/deepnlp/doc/ner-example.md

 ### BiLSTM-CRF

-The [model.conf] is the more interesting file for this project as it defines the [CRF] used to for sequencing over the NER tags.
+The [model.conf] is the more interesting file for this project as it defines a [CRF] used to for sequencing over the NER tags.
 For our example, we configure a BiLSTM-CRF, which is a bi-directional LSTM with a decoding layer connected to a CRF terminal layer.
 This network learns sequences of nominal labels, which in our case, are the NER tags.
 The `recurrent_crf_settings`